beabee-communityrm/beabee/README.md

 #### Prepare for local development

 By default we are using [MailDev](https://github.com/maildev/maildev) for local development.
-For this to work it must be configured the first time, run the following command:
+For this to work it must be configured the first time, run the following command if not already done:

 ```bash
 docker compose exec app node built/tools/configure